South Coast NSW History Story

 Toad Hall, Pambula

 The building now known as Toad Hall (55 Toalla Street, Pambula) is one of the most recognisable heritage structures in Pambula.
-It has been used over the years as a post and telegraph office, general store, saddlery, accommodation house, fisheries inspector's office, mining warden's office, and gift shop.
+It has been used over the years as a general store, saddlery, accommodation house, fisheries inspector's office, mining warden's office, and gift shop.

-The original single storey portion of the building was erected around 1880 for John Behl, an immigrant from Bavaria who became the licensee of Pambula’s Forest Oak Inn.
+The building was erected for John Behl, an immigrant from Bavaria who became the licensee of Pambula’s Forest Oak Inn.
 He was described as ‘an enterprising townsman’ and was responsible for erecting a number of other notable buildings in the town including the Commercial Hotel and the Pambula branch of the AJS bank.
 He also donated the land on which the School of Arts was erected.